Importers of agricultural, agrifood, wood products ans products of the sea, live animals or animal genetic material from the United Kingdom

 Additional important points:

-If your dog is going to Ireland or the United Kingdom, it must:
+In addition, if your dog is going to Great Britain or Northern Ireland (or to the Republic of Ireland), it must:

 - be at least three months old;